 In October 2021, the Financial Accounting Standards Board ("FASB") issued Accounting Standard Update ("ASU") No. 2021-08, Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers.
 The ASU requires contract assets and contracts liabilities to be accounted for as if they ("the acquirer") entered into the original contract at the same time and same date as the acquiree.
-The guidance is to be effective for reporting periods beginning after December 15, 2022, with early adoption permitted.
-We have elected not to early adopt and we are continuing to assess the impact of the standard on our consolidated financial statements.
+The guidance is effective for reporting periods beginning after December 15, 2022, with early adoption permitted.
+The adoption of this update did not have a material impact on our consolidated financial statements.

 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses of Financial Instruments, which changes the methodology for measuring credit losses on financial instruments and the timing of when such losses are recorded.
 This guidance was to be effective for reporting periods beginning after December 15, 2019, with early adoption permitted.
 In November 2019, the FASB issued ASU 2019-10, Financial Instruments - Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842) Effective Dates, which deferred the effective dates for us, as a smaller reporting company, until fiscal year 2023.
-We are continuing to assess the impact of the standard on our consolidated financial statements.
+The adoption of this update did not have a material impact on our consolidated financial statements.